-The internship one undertakes during the third year is one of the most impactful and influencing entity in one’s CV.
-Thus, it becomes imperative to wisely choose which internship one should endeavor during this time.
-Here we provide you an insight of an interview with Anubhuti Agarwal on her summer internship at Max Ventures and Industries Limited.
+The internship one undertakes during the third year is one of the most impactful and influencing entities in one’s CV.
+Thus, it becomes imperative to wisely choose which internship one should endeavour during this time.
+Here we provide you with insights through an interview with Anubhuti Agarwal on her summer internship at Max Ventures and Industries Limited.
 Read on to find out more about the working environment, skill set required and selection procedure.

 Working conditions and practices: